 What you can do

-To prepare for your appointment, you can:
+To prepare for your appointment, make some notes about:

+Write down any additional questions you have about your baby's health or development.
 During your appointment, don't hesitate to ask any other questions as they occur to you.

 What to expect from your doctor

-Your baby's doctor is likely to ask a number of questions, such as:
+Your baby's care provider is likely to ask a number of questions, such as:

 - Can you describe a typical crying episode?